Rot127/capstone/suite/auto-sync/RefactorGuide.md

 	- Check if `inc` files in `build` look good.
 - ### Translation and Patching
 	- Check for template functions in `<ARCH>InstPrinter.cpp` and `<ARCH>Disassember.cpp`
-	- Copy new config in `arch_conf.json` (LoongArch for a minimal example).
+	- Copy new config in `arch_config.json` (LoongArch for a minimal example).
-		- Don't forget to add `ARCHIntPrinter.cpp` to the list of the `AddCSDetail` tests!
+		- Don't forget to add `ARCHIntPrinter.cpp` to the list of the `AddCSDetail` tests defined earlier in the json file!
 	- Add as a minimum the `<ARCH>InstPrinter.cpp`, `<ARCH>InstPrinter.h` and `<ARCH>Disassembler.cpp` to the translation list.
 		- Tip: The variables use in there are defined in `path_vars.json`
 	- Add architecture specific includes in `Patches/Includes.py`.
 Copy the code from another architecture for the beginning.